 The reporting regulations known as 'Gender Pay Gap' have required companies with a headcount of over 250 employees to disclose their gender pay gap from 5 April 2017 (5 April is known as the 'snapshot date') and thereafter before 4 April each year.
-Due to the corporate structure of our business, only one of our UK businesses, Aspect International Language Academies Ltd, meets the headcount minimum to report on.
-The data which we have filed for this entity can be found at gender-pay-gap.service.gov.uk.
-As KI employs many more staff across the UK business, we have taken the opportunity to consolidate the numbers of all our UK companies which employ staff and share this with you in this report.
+Due to the corporate structure of our business, none of our UK businesses meets the headcount minimum to report on.
+As KI employs many more staff across the UK business, we have taken the opportunity to consolidate the numbers of all our UK companies which employ staff and share this with you